Fit aftermarket alloy wheels to a C4 or C4P / C4GP and not have bad vibration as 65mph??

 If rotor run out problems are not eliminated at the early onset of vibration or judder, they will become more permanent and worse and will eventually damage the rotor causing its replacement to be necessary to resolve the problem.

-Judders and vibrations can also be caused by imbalance of the tyres, a seized brake calliper, or a poor surface condition on the brake rotor (should be turned or replace on pad installation in all cases).
+Judders and vibrations can also be caused by imbalance of the tyres, a seized brake calliper, or a poor surface condition on the brake disc (should be turned or replace on pad installation in all cases).

 Vibration or judders at low speeds are always associated with rotor run out.
 Vibrations or judder at high speeds (70 - 100 mph) are what we call hot judder and are normally associated with over heating of the brake disc.